utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-new-relic.md

     name: "Differences between Postman Collections and the collection format"
     url: "https://blog.postman.com/differences-between-postman-collections-and-collection-format/"
 ---
+> Importing from New Relic is available on [Postman Free, Basic, and Professional plans](https://www.postman.com/pricing/).

 New Relic is an application performance management solution to monitor real-time and trending data for your processes or web apps.
 You can import data from New Relic into a Postman Collection.